anncli/humor-project/README.md

 ## Deployment

-Import this repository into Vercel.
-Vercel detects the Next.js framework automatically.
+Import the repository into Vercel; it detects Next.js automatically.

 In **Project Settings → Environment Variables**, add these variables for Production and Preview deployments: